swuerth/CDIPS_Pandora/Week1.md

 ### Week 1

 ### Tuesday July 12, Claire + Team, Google Hangout

+#### Next meeting: Google Hangout again 10am Friday July 15

 #### Plans/tasks for database:
 > Get everything in Pandas DataFrame, we can use pickle.dump() to save everything
 >> Elena and Ed : Work on getting lots of EchoNest data stored nicely in a DF

 >> Steph: Work on getting lots of lyrics data

 #### Other plans/tasks:
->> Athena: Learn flask for making web apps.
+> Athena: Learn flask for making web apps.
 It will be cool to have a web app no matter what we end up presenting.
 Either for a recommender or for displaying different visualizations (e.g., input feature like danceability and output a pretty time series of that feature)

 #### Once we have the database ready we can start:
 > NLP on lyrics